Despical/KOTL/README.md

 them out of the way!

 ## Documentation
 More information can be found on the [wiki page](https://github.com/Despical/KOTL/wiki).
 The [Javadoc](https://javadoc.jitpack.io/com/github/Despical/KOTL/latest/javadoc/index.html) can be browsed.
-Questions related to the usage of King of the Ladder should be posted on my [Discord server](https://discord.com/invite/Vhyy4HA).

 ## Using King of the Ladder API
 The project isn't in the Central Repository yet, so specifying a repository is needed.<br>